Hauf3n/LSTM-NumPy/README.md

 # LSTM-NumPy
  Implementation of LSTM by only using NumPy <br><br>
- This is a Stanford deep learning exercise - [Shakespeare](https://storage.googleapis.com/download.tensorflow.org/data/shakespeare.txt) as input
+ This is a Stanford deep learning exercise - [Shakespeare](https://storage.googleapis.com/download.tensorflow.org/data/shakespeare.txt) as input. <br>
- Task: Try to predict the next character given a sequence of text
+ Task: Try to predict the next character given a sequence of text.

  # Results